shortcutmedia/dev-website/app/views/docs_pages/android_readme.md

 ## Prerequisites

 To make use of this SDK you need an Android app that supports deep linking.
-The section below [Add deep linking support to your app](#add-deep-linking-support-to-your-app) explains how to configure your app to support deep links.
+The section [Add deep linking support to your app](#add-deep-linking-support-to-your-app) explains how to configure your app to support deep links.
 Please follow the instructions first.

 Furthermore you will need an **API key**.
 You can retrieve the key from the [Shortcut Manager](http://manager.shortcutmedia.com/users/api_keys).